Zeus-2/AvienceClans/README.md

 And More: Many more features to explore!

 ## 📦 Installation
-Download the latest release from the downloads folder Place the downloaded .jar file into your server's plugins folder.
+Download the latest release from the releases tab on the side Place the downloaded .jar file into your server's plugins folder.
 Restart your server.
 bash